Skip to navigation Skip to content

 Standard withholdings for CCS

-The standard withholding amount for CCS which is applied at the initial claim is 5% of the subsidy amount.
-Customers cannot request a different withholding percentage during the claim process, however are able to request to vary the withholding amount once their claim has been finalised.
+The standard ongoing withholding amount for CCS which is applied at the initial claim is 5% of the subsidy amount.
+That is, 5% of the rate the customer is paid, not 5% of the hourly rate cap.
+Customers cannot ask for a different ongoing withholding percentage during the claim process, however they can ask to vary the ongoing withholding amount once their claim is finalised.

-Customers can request a different withholding percentage at any time through the year.
-The preferred channel for customers to change their withholding percentage is through online services.
+Customers can request a different ongoing withholding percentage at any time through the year.
+The preferred channel for customers to change their ongoing withholding percentage is through online services.

-Staff are able to update a customer’s verbal request for a variation (increase or decrease) to their withholding percentage in Process Direct.
+Staff can update a customer’s verbal request for a variation (increase or decrease) to their ongoing withholding percentage in Process Direct.

 The customer can either request: